-In general, OpenMP brings significant gains in terms of performance, but greatly increases the execution time for arrays with a limited number of elements.
-This well-known phenomenon is caused by the additional overhead of synchronization and loop scheduling [5].
-While negligible for large arrays, these can be significant when only a small amount of work is allocated to each OpenMP thread.
+In general, OpenMP brings significant gains in terms of performance, but greatly increases the execution time for arrays with just few elements.
+This well-known phenomenon is caused by the additional overhead of synchronization and loop scheduling [5], which is negligible for large arrays but can be significant when only a small amount of work is allocated to each OpenMP thread.
 The impact of this overhead is hard to quantify in general, as it depends on the hardware platform as well as the number of OpenMP threads and the compiler used [6].
 Our library contains both a parallel and a sequential version of each function, but we were unable to provide a single threshold that would allow the code to switch automatically from one variant to the other for optimal performance.
 Thus we devised a simple auto-tuning strategy that tries to determine the optimal threshold for the system in use by timing the rounding function on several arrays of different lengths and performing a binary search.

-For generating the pseudo-random numbers required for stochastic rounding, we rely on algorithms from the family of permuted congruential generators developed by O'Neill [41], who provides a pure C implementation available on GitHub.3 In our code we use the functions pcg32_random_r and pcg64_random_r to generate 32-bit and 64-bit random numbers, respectively; we initialize the random number generators with pcg32_srandom_r and pcg64_srandom_r, and advance them with pcg32_advance_r and pcg64_advance_r, respectively.
+For generating the pseudo-random numbers required for stochastic rounding, we rely on algorithms from the family of permuted congruential generators developed by O'Neill [48], who provides a pure C implementation available on GitHub.
+In our code we use the functions pcg32\random\r and pcg64\random\r to generate 32-bit and 64-bit random numbers, respectively; we initialize the random number generators with pcg32\srandom\r and pcg64\srandom\r, and advance them with pcg32\advance\r and pcg64\advance\r, respectively.
 As initial state, we use the current time as returned by time(NULL).
 Use of the-considerably slower-default C pseudo-random number generator is also supported.